alcompilor/two-dice-pig/README.md

 **pip** - Usually comes with Python but you might need to manually install it

+**graphviz** - Optional and only required in case you want to generate UML for the codebase

 ## 🎲 Get Started

-*Follow the steps below to start playing the game*
+_Follow the steps below to start playing the game_

 Clone the game